ubcctf/ubcctf.github.io/_posts/2022-03-13-utctf-sunset.md

 ## tl;dr

-Break a **scheme for generating a shared secret** with a cryptosystem relating to some sort of [discrete fourier transform (DFT)](https://en.wikipedia.org/wiki/Discrete_Fourier_transform).
+Break a [Diffie-Hellman](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange) like scheme for generating a shared secret with a cryptosystem relating to some sort of
+[discrete fourier transform (DFT)](https://en.wikipedia.org/wiki/Discrete_Fourier_transform).
-The solution described here involves **NOT reversing the values of the keys** as probably intended (which can be done with linear algebra), but instead exploits the **group properties of a cyclic array under convolution modulo a prime**.
+The solution described here involves exploiting the **group properties of a cyclic array under convolution modulo a prime**.

 ## Description